 - Migrate to a better web host

-The main aim is to deliver your static assets as fast as possible so GZIP/CSS and image compression should help in getting your blog closer to 1 second load time.
+The main aim is to deliver your static assets as fast as possible, so GZIP/CSS and image compression should help get your blog closer to 1 second load time.

 3. Target 1-2 Long Tail Keywords